-C. Price Convergence Between MISO and Adjacent Markets
+D. Price Convergence Between MISO and Adjacent Markets

-Like other markets, MISO relies on participants to increase or decrease net imports to cause prices between MISO and adjacent markets to converge.
-Given uncertainty regarding price differences from transactions being scheduled in advance, perfect convergence should not be expected.
-Transactions can start and stop at 15-minute intervals during an hour, but are settled on an hourly basis.
-This discrepancy between the hourly settlement and the scheduling timeframe can create incentives for participants to schedule transactions that are uneconomic when they are flowing but are nonetheless profitable under hourly settlement.
-To comply with FERC's Order 764, MISO reduced its scheduling deadline to 20 minutes in advance of the operating period.
+Like other markets, MISO relies on participants to increase or decrease net imports to cause prices to converge with adjacent markets.
+Given future price uncertainty when transactions are scheduled, perfect convergence is not expected.
+Transactions can start and stop at 15-minute intervals during an hour and must be scheduled 20 minutes in advance of the operating period.

-Figure A130 and Figure A131: Real-Time Prices and Interface Schedules
+Figure A140 and Figure A141: Real-Time Prices and Interface Schedules